-It is amazing how the software industry evolved over time.
+It is amazing how the software industry has evolved.
 Back in the day, a software was a simple program.
 Some of the first software applications like The Apollo Missions Landing modules and Manchester Baby were basic stored procedures.
 Software was primarily used for research and mathematical purposes.

-The advent of disruptive technologies like cloud computing and Big data paved the way for more intricate, convoluted web and native mobile applications.
-From e-commerce and video streaming apps to social media and photo editing, we had applications doing some of the most complicated data processing and storage.
-The traditional monolithic way now posed a number of challenges in terms of scalability, team collaboration and integration/deployment and often led to huge and messy The Ball Of Mud codebases.
+The advent of disruptive technologies like cloud computing and Big data paved the way for more intricate, convolute web and native mobile applications.
+From e-commerce and video streaming apps to social media and photo editing, we had applications doing some of the most complicated data processing and storage tasks.
+The traditional monolithic way now posed several challenges in terms of scalability, team collaboration and integration/deployment, and often led to huge and messy The Ball Of Mud codebases.

 To untangle this ball of software, came in a number of service-oriented architectures.
-The most promising of them was Microservices - breaking up an application into smaller chunks that can be developed, deployed and tested independently but worked as a single cohesive unit.
+The most promising of them was Microservices - breaking an application into smaller chunks that can be developed, deployed and tested independently but worked as a single cohesive unit.
 Its benefits of scalability and ease of deployment by multiple teams proved as a panacea to most of the architectural problems.
-A few frontend architectures also came up.
-MVC, MVVM, Web Components to name a few.
+A few front-end architectures also came up, such as MVC, MVVM, Web Components, to name a few.
 But none of them were fully able to reap the benefits of Microservices.

 Micro Frontends first came up in ThoughtWorks Technology Radar where they assessed, tried and eventually adopted the technology after noticing significant benefits.
-It is a Microservice approach to front-end web development where independently deliverable front-end applications are composed into a greater whole.
+It is a Microservice approach to front-end web development where independently deliverable front-end applications are composed as a whole.

-With Microservices, Micro Frontends breaks the last monolith to create a complete Micro-Architecture design pattern for Web Applications.
+With Microservices, Micro Frontends breaks the last monolith to create a complete Micro-Architecture design pattern for web applications.
 It is entirely composed of loosely coupled vertical slices of business functionality rather than in horizontals.
-We can term these verticals as ‘Micro-Apps’.
+We can term these verticals as ‘Microapps’.
 This concept is not new and has appeared in Scaling with Microservices and Vertical Decomposition.
-It first presented the idea of every vertical being responsible for a single business domain and having its own presentation layer, persistence layer and a separate database.
-From the development perspective, every vertical is implemented by exactly one team and no code is shared between the different systems.
+It first presented the idea of every vertical being responsible for a single business domain and having its presentation layer, persistence layer, and a separate database.
+From the development perspective, every vertical is implemented by exactly one team and no code is shared among different systems.

 Why Micro Frontends?